Check Server Status

 - 410 – This error is somewhat similar to 404 Not found the error, but it’s rare that user will see this error.
 It means that the URL is correct and exist but is gone now.

-- 500 – It represents the Internal Server Error, and this one is also a critical error which must be deal carefully by the webmaster.
+- 500 – It represents the Internal Server Error, and this one is also a critical error which must be dealt with carefully by the webmaster.
 It happens mostly because of some error in Server, and this is what we check in this “Check Server Status” tool.